AlextheYounga/us-federal-code/usc/title-5-government-organization-and-employees/appendix.md

 ### §107.
 Confidential reports and other additional requirements ###

 (a)(1) Each supervising ethics office may require officers and employees under its jurisdiction (including special Government employees as defined in section 202 of title 18, United States Code) to file confidential financial disclosure reports, in such form as the supervising ethics office may prescribe.
 The information required to be reported under this subsection by the officers and employees of any department or agency shall be set forth in rules or regulations prescribed by the supervising ethics office, and may be less extensive than otherwise required by this title, or more extensive when determined by the supervising ethics office to be necessary and appropriate in light of sections 202 through 209 of title 18, United States Code, regulations promulgated thereunder, or the authorized activities of such officers or employees.
 Any individual required to file a report pursuant to section 101 shall not be required to file a confidential report pursuant to this subsection, except with respect to information which is more extensive than information otherwise required by this title.
-Subsections (a), (b), and (d) of section 105 shall not apply with respect to any such report.
+Subsections (a), (b), and (e) of section 105 shall not apply with respect to any such report.

 (2) Any information required to be provided by an individual under this subsection shall be confidential and shall not be disclosed to the public.